Juice Newton: 1990s to present

 In 1994, Newton contributed the track "Lovers of One Day" to an Édith Piaf tribute album which also included songs by Pat Benatar and Donna Summer.

 In 1995, Newton recorded a double album of pop duets (which was slated to be sold via infomercial), but the project was riddled with legal issues, resulting in a low-impact, "accidental" release of the "Platinum & Gold" series of duets in the early 2000s (the CD set was released without Newton's permission).
 Subsequently, bootleg CDs including most of the duets turned up on U.S. store shelves as Gold & Platinum, Volumes 7 and 8.
 Those CDs also contain 1995 solo versions of three of Newton's pop hits: "Angel of the Morning", "Love's Been a Little Bit Hard on Me" and "Queen of Hearts".
 Newton's duet partners included Willie Nelson, Melissa Manchester, The Pointer Sisters and Frankie Valli.
 In 1998, Newton released The Trouble with Angels, a collection of seven re-recorded hits and three new songs, including the single "When I Get Over You".
 The 1998 effort was quickly followed by American Girl in 1999, which was Newton's first album of all-new material since 1989 and featured the single "They Never Made It to Memphis".
 The collection featured tracks written by Otha Young, Freddie Mercury, Nanci Griffith, Tom Petty and Newton herself.

 Every Road Leads Back to You (which consists of live material and a bonus EP of four studio recordings of original songs) was released in 2002 with an accompanying DVD.
 American Girl Vol. II, which was originally sold exclusively at cdbaby.com and at Newton's live shows, was released in 2003 and reissued in 2006 and again in 2011 by Brookside Records.

-In 2005, Newton appeared on the TV show Hit Me, Baby, One More Time, on which she performed a folk-rock rendition of Ashlee Simpson's "Pieces Of Me" and a truncated version of "Queen of Hearts"; online voters selected Newton's performance as their favorite of the five acts that appeared on the episode.
+In 2005, Newton appeared on the TV show Hit Me, Baby, One More Time, on which she performed a folk-rock rendition of "Pieces Of Me" and a truncated version of "Queen of Hearts"; online voters selected Newton's performance as their favorite of the five acts that appeared on the episode.
 In the mid-2000s, Newton also contributed tracks to the albums An All-Star Tribute To Cher ("Reason to Believe") and An All-Star Tribute to Shania Twain ("Come On Over").

 On November 15, 2007, Newton released The Gift of Christmas, her first Christmas album.
 The 12-song album includes a new version of Newton's "Christmas Needs Love to Be Christmas" and "Mary's Boy Child", as well as a special Christmas version of "For Believers", an Otha Young-penned song first recorded in 1983 for the Dirty Looks album.